-Method 2: Recovery before and after erroneous statement using restored Binary Logs only
+Method 2: Recovery before and after erroneous statement using restored Binary Logs only recovered as many of the transactions as feasible, in addition to recovering the dropped table.
+Therefore, the following phases would be performed:

 On Thursday at 9:00 A.M., the DBA learns that users are encountering "table not found" errors on the Orders table.
 The DBA then learns that the table no longer exists because a developer unknowingly dropped it at 8:00 P.M. on Wednesday.